 My fellowship residency at Kala Art Institute in Berkeley, Jan-July 2017, focused on medieval botany.
 I explored ideas of creating medieval medicinal botanical gardens both in installation and prints.

-Kala Art Institute, Berkeley, CA, printmaking facility, Jan 2017, my work station
+Kala Art Institute, Berkeley, CA, printmaking facility, Jan 2017

-Kala Art Institute, Berkeley, CA, Jan 2017, burning my screen: botanical garden stencil
+Kala Art Institute, Berkeley, CA, Jan 2017, silkscreen stencil-making process

 Pages of The Herbal of al-Ghafiqi, Botanical Manuscript in Arabic, written by Abu Ja`far al-Ghafiqi, 12th c., Andalusia

 “The age of ghafiqi was also encyclopedic epoch, when creative energy in the Arab-Islamic world focused on organizing, comparing, and synthesizing its vast treasury had initially been acquired through translation, but its contents had been extended and significantly transformed by authors like Ibn Sina (Avicenna) and Abu Bakr al-Razi.”